-- a.
-Tailor support to specific needs of federally recognized and non-federally recognized Tribal Nations. - b.
-Establish and fund a new program designed to [ADD DETAIL]. - Increase funding to existing programs that support Tribal Nations' land acquisition such as the California Natural Resources Conservation Agency's Tribal Nature Based Solutions program. - d.
-Provide financial assistance and legal aid to Tribal Nations working to convert fee land to trust land. - e.
-Incentivize land trusts and private individuals to transfer land to Tribal Nations.
+- a) Increase funding to existing programs that support ancestral land return, acquisition, and co-management projects, such as the California Natural Resources Conservation Agency's Tribal Nature Based Solutions program. - b) Provide financial assistance and legal aid to Tribal Nations working to convert fee land to trust land. - c) Incentivize land trusts and private individuals to transfer land to Tribal Nations.
 See recommendations on land trusts and tax incentives below for the specific pathways to achieve this objective.